 It adds that the adjudication meeting chaired by Tlakula had shortlisted Abland, despite the fact that the firm had changed its occupation date of August 1, 2010 to the prescribed April 1, 2010 date.

-PwC also found that on August 21 last year, Tlakula signed the lease agreement with Abland “although the tax clearance certificate for the members of the Abland Consortium are, in (several) instances, dated after this”.
+PwC also found that Tlakula had, on August 21 last year, signed the lease agreement with Abland “although the tax clearance certificate for the members of the Abland Consortium are, in (several) instances, dated after this”.

 The bidders were scored only after the IEC had already approved the Abland bid as the preferred bid on July 6, 2009.

-Treasury spokesman, Xolisa Dodo, said: “The decision on how best to deal with the forensic report is the responsibility of the IEC.”
+Treasury spokesman Xolisa Dodo said: “The decision on how best to deal with the forensic report, especially any remedial issues arising from it, is the responsibility of the IEC.”

 In addition, the report also found that: